ItsRoy69/DocTalk/README.md

 ## What is DocTalk ? 🤔

-DocTalk is a website where one can arrive at for any doctor or medical-related problems and we will be catering to all of them.
-Be it ambulances, blood, plasma, oxygen cylinders, hospital beds, medicines - we have you covered.
-Just click on our website and you will be relieved of your medical-related stress.
+DocTalk is your ultimate medical help space.
+Here, at DocTalk you will be helped with all the services catering towards the medical field like plasma donors, hospital beds, oxygen suppliers, medicine suppliers and ambulance providers.
+DocTalk is your one step solution.
+Just log into your account and book your appointment right away.
+You can even call us for your appointment, and we will get back to you shortly.

 ## Willing to help ? 👩🏻‍💻